ChatGPT vs Bing Chat (Copilot): Which Is Better in 2026?

 Choosing between ChatGPT and Microsoft Copilot (formerly Bing Chat) can be confusing in 2026.
 Both AI assistants leverage OpenAI's GPT technology, but they serve different purposes and excel in distinct scenarios.
 If you're wondering which AI chatbot is right for you, this comprehensive comparison breaks down features, pricing, accuracy, and real-world use cases to help you decide.

 Whether you're a developer needing advanced coding assistance, a researcher requiring current information with sources, or a business professional working in Microsoft 365, understanding the strengths and weaknesses of each platform is essential.
-Plus, if you choose ChatGPT, ChatGPT Toolbox can supercharge your productivity by adding search, folders, bulk export, and organizational features that native ChatGPT lacks.
+Plus, if you choose ChatGPT, AI Toolbox can supercharge your productivity by adding search, folders, bulk export, and organizational features that native ChatGPT lacks.

 What Is ChatGPT?